Cox Communications, or simply Cox, is an Internet Service Provider (ISP).

 It provides several communication services such as digital video, home security, home phone, and high-speed Internet.

-The latter is the one that we’ll focus on since our guide aims to give you the know-how on packet loss, help you understand what are its most common causes, and how to fix it without too much effort.
+The latter is one that we’ll focus on since our guide aims to give you the know-how on packet loss, help you understand what are its most common causes, and how to fix it without too much effort.

-What can cause packet loss with Cox?
+What causes packet loss in Cox?

-Among other factors that might weigh in on the occurrence of packet loss, we remind of router errors, hardware/software issues, bad Ethernet cables, using Wi-Fi instead of wired connections, and even host errors (destination server).
+Among other factors that might weigh in on the occurrence of packet loss, we remind of router errors, hardware/software issues, bad Ethernet cables, using WiFi instead of wired connections, and even host errors (destination server).

 How to fix Cox packet loss at home?

 Using a VPN is probably the easiest way to fix Cox packet loss at home.

 VPN will let you route your traffic through their servers, allowing you to establish faster connections than you would have if you were the servers of your ISP.